LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 ### Data Library - Access Layer

+Let me start by using the simplest Data Library API Interface, the Access Layer.

 The Access Layer is the easiest way to retrieve LSEG data.
 It is a set of simplified API interfaces allowing developers to quickly prototype solutions in interactive environments such as Python Jupyter Notebook.
 The functions and objects of Access Layer are dedicated to Financial Coders.

 #### Access Layer - Historical Pricing Interday Data